Champii/crypto-dht/README.md

 - handle forks
 - Dont permanently sync but rather use broadcast to spread and listen to new blocks
-- Hash pub key to make addresses shorter
-- (Make DHT address the hash of the wallet? anonymity may be compromised, don't allow for multiple connexions with same address)
 - Get pending transactions from other nodes
 - Fees
 - Scrypt